MaxJacobs213/guest-authoring/directus-okta-sso/index.md

 ![Okta login screen](okta-login-screen.png)

 Successful authentication with Okta should redirect you to the Directus admin panel.
-Here, go to User Directory and confirm taht we have a new user with a pre-filled email, first name, and last name.
+Here, go to User Directory and confirm that we have a new user with a pre-filled email, first name, and last name.

 ![User authenticated via Okta with pre-filled fields](authenticated-user.png)